Jamster3000/Joan-smart-assistant/README.md

 - pyautogui
 - word2number

+> [!NOTE]
+> Since this is being developed to run on devices such as a raspberry pi, the modules and libraries above should all install and work as expected, even on 32-bit system.

 ## How To Use:
 To run this code open up `"Joan.py"` and run it, depending on your machine specs it should take anywhere from 3 (ish) to 5 seconds to import all the libraries and load and train the model.

+## List Of Things Currently Possible With `Joan`:
+-

 ## "Responses.csv" Tags:
 <sub>Each tag is surrounded by "<" and ">"</sub>